younatics/MediaBrowser/README.md

 ### Advanced
 <a href="https://younatics.github.io/MediaBrowser" target="_blank"><img alt="CocoaDocs" src="https://github.com/younatics/MediaBrowser/blob/master/docs/badge.svg"></a> is the best place to start!

+You can also see all usage in demo project.

 #### MediaBrowser
 | Property | Type |
 | -------- | ---  |